mayaname/flask_blog/readme.md

 - Use Bleach and Markupsafe modules to securely allow formatting of post body content
 - Babel translation to German rather than Spanish
 - Use googletrans as no credit card is required, Display entire translated post on separate page
+- Used SQLAlchemy for navbar search form that searches the entry titles
+- Added a author profile not restricted by login requirement
+- Update the author profile to be a modal popup (original route and pages was retained)